Konpwomi/Python-tkinter-basicGUI/README.md

 # Python-tkinter-basicGUI
-This is my first GUI design using tkinter and basic widgets like enterbox and text.
+This is my first GUI design using Tkinter and it has some basic widgets like enterbox , text blank and botton.